Skip to content

 Anthony T. Hincks (more at Zero Waste Quotes)

-We are poisoning ourselves.
-If we want to prevent this, we have no choice but to prevent the creation of plastic waste as far as possible and remove the plastic that has already been created and carelessly disposed of from our environment.
+We are poisoning and ourselves.
+If we want to prevent this, we have no choice but to prevent the creation of plastic waste as far as possible and to take the plastic that has already been created and carelessly disposed of out of our environment.

 Do you have any questions, tips or suggestions about plastic in the food chain?
 Then I look forward to your comment.